What to do in London

 You should plan 2 hours

-The British Museum is a world-renowned museum of cultural history which opened its doors in 1753 and has since accumulated some of the most important sculptures, antiquities, and architectural works in human history.
+The British Museum is a world-renowned museum of cultural history and has accumulated some of the most important sculptures, antiquities, and architectural works in human history.

-Visiting the museum is free, but you’re encouraged to make a donation of five pounds.
+Visiting the museum is free, but you’re encouraged to make a donation.
 Only special exhibits and events charge admission.

 Guided tour of the British Museum